 Daily and weekly carpet care helps preserve their appearance and lifespan, reducing the need for constant deep cleaning.
 A few simple habits can make a big difference, from managing dirt at the door to effectively dealing with spills.
 Here’s how you can keep your carpets in great condition.

 Encouraging a no-shoes policy in your home isn’t just polite—it’s one of the easiest ways to protect your carpets.
-Shoes bring in dirt, grime, and bacteria that can deeply embed into carpet fibers, making stains harder to remove and shortening the carpet’s life.
+Shoes bring in dirt, grime, and bacteria that can deeply embed into carpet fibers, making spots harder to remove and shortening the carpet’s life.

 Think about it this way: carpets act like a filter for your home.
 The less dirt you track in, the less frequently you’ll need to clean them.